ijo42/CurseForge2Discord/README.md

 # "direct" = Direct link to download the file
 # "curse" = Link to the file download page on curseforge.com
 # "nolink" = Do not include a download link
-updateFileLink="curse"
+updateFileLink = "curse"

-# If you want the message to mention a particualr role when a update message is sent, add the Role ID here
+# If you want the message to mention a particular role when a update message is sent, add the Role ID here
 #
 # Only supports 1 role ID at this time
-mentionRole=000000000
+mentionRole = 000000000

-# You may provide custom image by url into Message Footer
+# You may provide custom image by URL into Message Footer
-footerImage=""
+footerImage = ""
 ```

 ## License